Understanding Food Cravings: 6 Key Reasons Explained

 WRONG.

-You might think that you deserve a treat because you were good all day, but in reality …
+You might think you deserve a treat because you were good all day, but in reality …

 You are only setting yourself up for another binge.